 Why I’ll Never Check Out Another Library Book As Long As I Live

 I am a longtime book lover and library user.
 I’ve loved reading for as long as I can remember.
 Reading is a luxury and an indulgence for me.
-A treat, a reward.. even an escape of sorts, I love the pure letting-go as I clear my mind and live however monetarily, in the pages.
+A treat, a reward.. even an escape of sorts, I love the pure letting-go as I clear my mind and live however monetarily, within the pages.

 Several weeks ago, while in the market, I picked up The Maze Runner.
 This was a splurge, as I usually get all my books from the library.
 When you read them in one sitting, the habit gets very expensive.
 I started borrowing instead of buying many years ago.
 Out of curiosity, I tallied up the MSRP over the course of a calendar year once, and what I had checked out was almost the equivalent of our property tax payment.